Sayeeda12/Express-APIs/README.md

 # Solution -

 Designed REST APIs using Express Node.JS Framework.
-The idea was to read and write into
+The idea was to read from and write into a sample JSON file using 'fs' module of node.

+This also contains unit tests written for the APIs and functions using JEST.

+# How to test -

+Simply clone the repository -> navigate to Express-APIs folder in your command line -> run the command "npm start".

+The application will now start the server.